 Fighting the Fear of Social Media

 What is all of the madness about?
-Why is everybody scrambling to either bash social media or use social media?
-Why is it so puzzling and why are some property management companies hesitant to embrace it?
+Why is everybody scrambling to either use or bash social media?
+Why is it so puzzling, and why are some property management companies hesitant to embrace it?

 My take is that it comes down to fear.
-But social media is really nothing more than today’s word of mouth.
+However, social media is really nothing more than today’s ‘word-of-mouth.’
 Are you afraid of word-of-mouth too?
 If so, you might as well close your doors and crawl under a rock because that is what business is about.

-Word of mouth is and should be your BFF!
-Word of mouth is and always has been the top banana of free PR or advertising.
-It is organic, which means it is natural.
-A happy customer tells a friend, they tell another friend, and so on and so on.
+Word-of-mouth is and should be your best friend!
+Word-of-mouth is and always has been the top banana of free PR or advertising.
+It is completely organic: A happy customer tells a friend, they tell another friend, and so on.
 So it is the dream of most companies, not a fear.

-Before social media, negative word of mouth was done through a phone call, a face-to-face conversation, or however you would share news of a bad experience or inferior product.
-In the old days, you would write a letter to a newspaper or report someone to the BBB.
-In any case, negative word of mouth could be devastating to a property owner or management company.
+Before social media, negative word-of-mouth was done through a phone call, a face-to-face conversation, or however you would share news of a bad experience or inferior product.
+In the old days, you would write a letter to a newspaper or report someone to the Better Business Bureau.
+In any case, negative word-of-mouth could be devastating to a property owner or management company.
 If you were doing a lousy job of managing a property, the customers would tell friends, family, community members, or anybody who would listen.
-Now, it is just faster, but it is still damaging, with or without social media.
-Do not blame social media!

 Why You Should Embrace Social Media

-On the flip side, if you are excellent at what you do and you love property management and love your property, you have so much power with social media!
+On the flip side, if you are excellent at what you do and you love your job, your residents, your clients, and your properties, you have so much power with social media!
 Why fear it?
 Embrace it.
-(If you need help getting started with social media, see Growing Your Property Management Business through Social Media and Top 10 Twitter Basics for Property Management.)
+(If you need help getting started with social media, read our guide: A Property Manager’s Guide to Social Media)

 If someone says you did a great job, remind them to tweet it or post it on Facebook.
 Also, Yelp and other online review sites are forms of social media as well.
 Be sure your property is featured where people will look and see your glowing reviews or kind words from customers.
 You no longer have to wait months or weeks to learn that someone used word-of-mouth methods to say something great about your property or your company.
 You can hear about it instantly now!